 Anthony V. Lupo

-Anthony Lupo’s practice is primarily focused in the areas of entertainment, fashion, and technology.
-His diverse client base includes Discovery Channel, Pixar, and Oprah Winfrey Network in entertainment industry; Diane von Furstenberg, Yves Saint Laurent, Valentino, Fila, Lacoste, Diesel, and Jimmy Choo in the fashion industry; and Tesla, PlayStation, and LG in the technology space.
+Anthony's diverse client base includes Discovery Channel, Pixar, and Oprah Winfrey Network in the entertainment industry; Diane von Furstenberg, Yves Saint Laurent, Valentino, Fila, Lacoste, Diesel, and Jimmy Choo in the fashion industry; and Tesla, PlayStation, and LG in the technology space.
 For fashion and retail industry clients, Anthony often acts as their US general counsel.
 Forbes recently recognized him as the ‘father of fashion law.’
-For entertainment and technology industry companies, Anthony’s work is focused on intellectual property and advertising.
+For entertainment and technology industry companies, Anthony’s work focuses on intellectual property and advertising.

 He serves as a member of the firm’s Executive Committee, co-chairs the Intellectual Property practice, and leads the Fashion & Retail group.

 Anthony represents clients in all aspects of the entertainment business, including clearances of rights, content agreements, production agreements, music, and media distribution agreements, international market entry, and protection and litigation of intellectual property rights.
 His clients in this space include Pixar Animation Studios, Discovery Channel, Oprah Winfrey Network, Disney, Google, YouTube, and LG.

 His work in this field has been praised by those inside and outside the legal industry:

 - Chambers USA describes Anthony as the “go-to” intellectual property lawyer on the East Coast for television and movie studios.